MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ExternalInOutlook.md

 Set-ExternalInOutlook -AllowList admin@fabrikam.com,admin@fourthcoffee.com
 ```

-This example prevents the specified email addresses from receiving External in the subject line in supported versions of Outlook.
+This example prevents the specified email addresses from receiving the External icon in the area of the subject line in supported versions of Outlook.

 ### Example 3
 ```powershell